feedhenry-templates/oauth-android-app/README.md

  * Android SDK : 22+ or newer

 ## Build instructions
- * Edit [fhconfig.properties](app/src/main/assets/fhconfig.properties) to include the relevant information from RHMAP.
+ * Edit `app/src/main/assets/fhconfig.properties` to include the relevant information from RHMAP.
  * Attach running Android Device with API 16+ running
- * Edit [FHOauth](app/src/main/java/com/feedhenry/oauth/oauth_android_app/FHOAuth.java) and set "FH_AUTH_POLICY" to your auth policy if you did not name yoru policy "Google".
+ * Edit `app/src/main/java/com/feedhenry/oauth/oauth_android_app/FHOAuth.java` and set "FH_AUTH_POLICY" to your auth policy if you did not name yoru policy "Google".
  * ./gradlew installDebug

 ## How does it work?

 ### Checking if a user is logged in

-After having [initialized](app/src/main/java/com/feedhenry/oauth/oauth_android_app/FHOAuth.java#L48) the SDK, you may use `FHAuthSession` to check a user's logged in status.  `FHAuthSession.getToken()` will display a user's cached token and `FHAuthSession.verify` can be used to ensure the session is still valid on the server.
+After having called `init()` in `app/src/main/java/com/feedhenry/oauth/oauth_android_app/FHOAuth.java` to initialize the SDK, you may use `FHAuthSession` to check a user's logged in status.  `FHAuthSession.getToken()` will display a user's cached token and `FHAuthSession.verify` can be used to ensure the session is still valid on the server.

 ```java
 //To check if user is already authenticated